JGKing88/provacative-texts/README.md

 Next Steps:

-* Fine tune further to make the model into a question answerer, which would let us ask questions about how the model is "thinking"
+* Finetune further to make the model into a question answerer, which would let us ask questions about how the model is "thinking"
 * Find a better training method that captures the tone of these texts without taking specific story elements (this was happening a bit).
 I could validate against a different dataset (fiction in general?) to test this.

 Texts: